Duamelo/ayajs/documentation/docs/events/native-events.md

 By default, aya registers all created components.
 This allows it to define events on them, such as mousedown, mousemove, mouseup, mouseleave, mouseover.

-These events are defined on all created components.

-Unlike simple shapes which cannot be moved, resized or linked to another shape.
+These events are defined on all created components, so they can be moved, resized or linked to each other.

 ## Add events